-Interest expense was \$9.7 million and \$0.4 million, for the years ended December 31, 2023 and 2022, respectively.
-In the year ended December 31, 2023, there was an increase of \$9.3 million attributable to increases in outstanding debt balances, attributable to the Notes.
+Interest expense was \$16.0 million and \$9.7 million, for the years ended December 31, 2024 and 2023, respectively.
+In the year ended December 31, 2024, there was an increase of \$6.3 million attributable to increases in outstanding debt balances, attributable to the Notes.

-We expect our interest expense will continue to increase as a result of the Secured Notes (for further information, see "-Liquidity and Capital Resources" and Note 9, Long-Term Debt, in the notes to the audited consolidated financial statements included elsewhere in this Annual Report).
+We expect our interest expense will decrease as a result of reduced debt (for further information, see "Liquidity and Capital Resources" and Note 9, Long-Term Debt, in the notes to the audited consolidated financial statements included elsewhere in this Annual Report).